ReemHesham1/validateNumbers/README.md

 git clone https://github.com/ReemHesham1/validateNumbers.git

-You can run the project by cloning the project and using suitable ide for the backend (ex:intelj) and for the front end (ex:vsCode) or by any of the methods listed:
+You can run the project by cloning the project and using suitable ide for the backend (ex:intelj) (will run on port8085) and for the front end (ex:vsCode)(will run on port 8080) or by any of the methods listed:

 JAR FILE: